 - Opaque inks easily overwhelm other hobby paints.
 Even transparent inks have strong liquid pigments and you should be careful to avoid over using them, as they can overtake an entire color palette.

 - Almost all inks have a glossy finish.
-Use a matte medium or matte varnish to reduce to remove the glossy effect.
+Use a matte medium or matte varnish to reduce or remove the glossy effect.

 - Inexperienced miniature painters will overuse black inks and dark color inks.
 I generally recommend mixing and thinning artist inks to create a wash for most applications (more about this below).